bifrost/CarND-Behavioral-Cloning-P3/writeup_template.md

 At the beginning I followed the strategy from the project lecture.
 The result had to be improved and I tried to use transfer learning by using Keras build in networks.
 I failed hard because the prediction time was to slow to correct the car in real time.

 Next I tried to build a deeper convolutional network from scratch with a cropping and normalization layer, it worked much better.
 I also used images from left and right camera and adjusted the correction coefficient.
-Then I added a Lambda layer to convert RGB image to HSV and stacked it with a gray image, the result was improved.
+Then I added a Lambda layer to convert RGB image to HSV and stacked it with a gray image.

+The result did improve and the vehicle was able to drive autonomously around the track 1 without leaving the road.

 ![alt text][image4]
-RGB image and the HSV channels
+#RGB image and the HSV channels#

 But still I had some problems with spots where the vehicle fell off the track.
 To fix it I recorded some extra data in the difficult regions and overfitted the model a bit, but it worked.

-The model had lot of problems with the second track, so I added an extra convolution layer and add more nodes to the dense layer.
+The current model had lot of problems with the track 2, so I added an extra convolution layer and add more nodes to the dense layer.
 At the same time I also augmented the images by adding gaussian noise.
-The mean squared error were much higher than for track 1 and might be caused by the capacity of the model is too small or because by bad driving and collection of inconsistent data.
+The mean squared error of track 2 was much higher than for track 1.
+It might be becaused the capacity of the model is too small or because of bad driving and collection of inconsistent data.

-At the end of the process, the vehicle was able to drive autonomously around the track 1 without leaving the road.
 Improvements is still needed for track 2.

 #### 2. Final Model Architecture